Crocheted brain wall decor available to purchase from my Etsy Shop, check here.

 The back side of our brain trigger anxiety and it’s crucial for survival.

 The neuroscience of depression is different.
 It’s due to low production of serotonin, the chemical equivalent of happiness, in the brain.
-Usually, traumatic events during childhood or adolescence, such as bullism, violence, prolonged stress, lack of relationship and isolation lower the level of serotonin in the brain and we get depressed.
+Usually, traumatic events during childhood or adolescence, such as bullism, violence, prolonged stress, lack of relationships and isolation lower the level of serotonin in the brain and we get depressed.

-Antidepressants help to rebuild normal levels of serotonin in the brain and if used for at least 6 months are definitely a big boost for your mood.
+Antidepressants help to rebuild normal levels of serotonin in the brain and, if used for at least 6 months, they are definitely a big boost for your mood.
 (2) However, they aren’t a long-term solution.
 If you suffer from chronic depression, you need to combine meds and cognitive therapy.
 Why?
 To understand what’s trigger your depression.
 It helps you break the cycle of negative thinking and all the unhelpful stories your mind tells yourself such as, “I’m alone, none loves me, I am useless, I’m a failure, everything I do is a disaster etc”.
 (3) Therapy might be expensive, I heard of $120/session in the USA.
 My suggestion is to for alternative and cheaper solutions using Skype.
 English is a worldwide language and you can hire a therapist everywhere.

 Outsource a therapist and try Skype.
 English is a worldwide language and the internet broke the barriers of communication.

 Finally, use other resources such as meditation and mindfulness.
 Focusing on your breathing and body for 10/20 min per day helps calming anxiety and eases depression.
 Meditation strengthens connections in the front side of the brain (new brain) so, your brain gets less responsive to the old brain (if you remember the “survival brain”).
 I have been practising meditation everyday for a month now.
 I seriuosly wish I had started this before.
-It’s been a lifechanger.
+It’s been a life changer.
 Meditation, above all for beginners, isn’t easy but you can start using apps such as Calm or Headspace to get into it.
 Alternately, you can try yoga, in fact, most yoga practices are also meditative.

 Suggested books: The mindful way through depression, The power of positive thinking, Feel the fair and do it anyway.